blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/01-tables.-rows,-and-columns.md

 ### 🎯 Domain and Data Integrity

-**Domain Definition**: The set of all possible values that an attribute can legally contain.
+Domain Definition: The set of all possible values that an attribute can legally contain.
 Domains enforce data integrity by preventing invalid data entry.

-**Advanced Domain Examples**:
+Advanced Domain Examples:
 ```sql
 -- Email domain with validation
 ALTER TABLE students